-The Tokyo Tech Sailing Team, founded in 1952, is a club where anyone, male or female, can have a role.
+The Tokyo Tech Sailing Team is a club where anyone, male or female, can have a role.
 Most members had never sailed before university, but daily practice and drawing on past knowledge has allowed us to perform well at national championships and all-Japan meets.

 A connection with the community that goes beyond club activities

 The ethos of the Yachting Club is to hone seamanship among members who love the sea, growing into attractive human beings rich with the spirit of tackling challenges.
 This ethos was born from the total support for our activities offered by the more than 500 alumni who are members of the Kuramae Ushio Association, which forms a pillar of our current training.
 Our alumni play a large role in the club's relationships with the community, such as annual contracts for training camp sites and insurance contracts.
 Being a club member means you can remain part of our community even after you stop racing.